juracy/chronos/README.md

 Chronos Logger is a simple Angular 6 application with enterprise features.
 It's used for study of new and advanced, technologies and tecniques with Angular.

+It's a pomodoro like timer with enfase in focus and productive time.
+Doesn't matter the duration of breaks ;)

 ## Application

 ### Libraries, components and angular tecniques